navia-caspar/navia-caspar/README.md

 <p align="center">
 if you get into online drama WAYYY too often then do not interact with me! you are genuinely such a waste of space! especially people who insist blackwashing / heterophobia is a real thing LIKE!!!
 SHUT THE FUCK UP!!!
 I'm tired of you RACIST STRAGGOTS!
 KILL YOURSELVES!
 <p align="center">
-ships that SMELL LIKE SHIT : wri*rinde, wrionavia, neuvifuri, kavelou, dehyatham, ifasca (EWWW), yaeyato, akian, toyahane, mizitill, everything else that is straight except hetships outside hoyogames LOL!
+ships that SMELL LIKE SHIT : wri*rinde, wrionavia, avenpaz, kavelou, dehyatham, ifasca (EWWW), yaeyato, akian, toyahane, mizitill, everything else that is straight except hetships outside hoyogames LOL!